50 Acoustic Guitar Chord Exercises Ebook - Basic Beginners & Grade 1-2

 I started out writing this book in order to solve two problems I found in the first book of chord progressions - which were mainly problems for early beginners.
 The first problem was that by the time we got through all 4 chords, sometimes it had taken a while to change between chords and we lost the flow of the exercise.
 The second problem was that the new beginners were not familiar with the chords yet, so we had 2 books and a chord sheet to look at.
 The third problem was that for young beginners, some struggled to remember the rhythms and therefore got lost flicking between the books, rather than remembering the rhythm and then just looking at the chord progression book.

 So, this book aims to solve all of the problems in the above paragraph for basic beginners level, by having the chord diagram and rhythm and tab all in one place and also only focuses on 2 chords at a time so the player can really master those chord changes.
 I tend to teach this book first and then move onto the 100 chord progressions books, which then get progressed through faster.

 The book includes a lot of new content not seen in the first two books, like finger picking exercises and different time signatures.
 Therefore those who have started with the first books, could also go through this book afterwards and still feel like they are progressing.

 In conclusion, I think this book is best to start with out of the 2 releases so far.
-You can tell I’m a bit in two minds about that though so feel free to choose your own path.
-I do think progressing through both books will be worth while.
-There are unique things in each book and although similar topics, you’ll be getting a different perspective and learning different things.
 The overall aim is to improve those chord changes and build up your rhythm and finger picking skills, preparing you to be able to play songs, to help you progress in general, and it to give you some new concepts for constructing your own music.